Doctoral Internship in Health Service Psychology

 Intensive individual supervision is provided throughout the internship year and is considered a core component of training.
 In supervision, interns receive support for their growth and development as professional psychologists as well as ongoing feedback regarding their goals for training, strengths, and areas for improvement.
 Supervisory functions include monitoring client welfare, promoting and enhancing clinical and consultation skills, encouraging personal and professional growth, reviewing notes and videos of sessions, as well as evaluating intern progress.

-Through individual supervision from a primary supervisor, interns receive support, guidance and ongoing feedback regarding their professional strengths and areas for development.
+Through individual supervision from a primary supervisor, interns receive support, guidance, and ongoing feedback regarding their professional strengths and areas for development.
 The primary supervisory relationship is considered a core aspect of each intern’s training during the internship year.
 Interns meet with primary supervisors 2 hours per week.
 Additional consultation is arranged on an as-needed basis.

 Seminars